 Take the time to do something mindful and calming to prepare your body for a rest.
-Read (a copy of Mama Disrupt® of course), have a cup of herbal tea, take a bath or shower, enjoy some foam rolling, light a candle etc. Swap the TV/your phone for some peace, and revel in your own awesome company.
+Read, have a cup of herbal tea, take a bath or shower, enjoy some foam rolling, light a candle etc. Swap the TV/your phone for some peace, and revel in your own awesome company.

 If your head is spinning with your ‘to-do’ list as you sit down, dump it!
 Grab a note book, paper pad or journal and throw all your ideas and lists into it, knowing that it will still be there when you wake up.
 Utilise apps like Things or Reminders.
 As long as you have peace of mind, you will rest easier (and you won’t forget baby yoga next week).

 All you need is five minutes.
 Taking deep breaths stimulates the parasympathetic nervous system and will calm you.
 Try apps like Smiling Mind, Headspace, Buddify, Stop Breathe and Think and Insight Timer.
 The benefits of a clearer mind and calmer outlook knock on to all those around you.
 Taking the time to nurture yourself is not selfish.
 It creates a better version of you, so you can give more to those in your life.